jaolimadev/jaolimadev/README.md

 **📟 I'm a Software Engineer student from Brazil 🇧🇷...**

  - 🧠 Here, we use code to develop a brighter world for all the generations ahead.
-Always seen our unique distinctions as collective strength.
+Support Open Source!

 #### Find me at:
 <div>